Screening and background checks

 For your application to be processed, your identity must have been verified using a 100 point identity check and you must have provided your consent to screening by signing the application form.

 How long does it take?

-If the Screening Unit obtains information that requires further assessment, for example, if your name registers as a match in any of the databases assessed by the Screening Unit, additional time may be required.
-In some cases it may take more than 8 weeks to process your application, depending on the relevance, complexity, and amount of information which requires assessment.
+If information is obtained that requires further assessment, for example, if there is a name match against one of the databases accessed by the Screening Unit, additional time may be required.
+In some cases it may take more than 8 weeks to finalise, depending on the relevance, complexity, and amount of information which requires assessment.

 Various other factors may impact upon the time taken to process your application, including:

 - the time of year (January-April is traditionally the busiest time of year);

 - the need to obtain information from other agencies across Australia; and